Weight Loss Surgery, also known as Bariatric Surgery can potentially help you lose weight, get healthy and regain your confidence.

 There are a few different types of weight loss surgery, so, how do they differ?

 - Gastric Banding: The size of the stomach is reduced so that you feel satiated with a smaller amount of food.

 - Sleeve Gastrectomy: A large part of the stomach is removed, leaving behind a sleeve connected to your small intestine.

 - Gastric Bypass: The stomach is divided into two sections.
 The upper part is sealed off and connected to your small intestine.

 - Maestro Rechargeable System: A pacemaker-like device is implanted in the abdomen to supress hunger.
 The device sends false signals to the brain telling it your stomach is full.

 How will surgery impact me?

-- Weight Loss: How quickly you lose weight will depend on the procedure you undergo.
+How quickly you lose weight will depend on the procedure you undergo.
 A gastric bypass usually results in much quicker weight loss because it affects digestion.
-Your weight loss will wax and wane over the next 2-3 years.
+However, your weight loss will wax and wane over the next 2-3 years.
 You may hit a plateau, followed by a drop once more.

-- Social Life: Much of our socializing with family and friends revolves around food and drink.
-After surgery, you will need to spend less time on activities that are focused on food.
+A lot of our socialization with family and friends revolves around food and drink.
+After surgery, you will find you need to spend less time on activities that are focused on food.
 For example, you could exercise with friends instead of eating a meal in a restaurant.